not-shoyo/Kannada-Digit-OCR/README.md

+**Kannada-OCR-Project**
+#Optical Character Recognition of Kannada digits

-# IT204-Team17
+## IT204-Team17

-Team Members:
-1. Amogh B Shetty 201IT108
+Project COntributors:
+1. Akheel Muhammed 201IT206
 2. Abdullah Mohamed Rafi 201IT102
-3. Akheel Muhammed 201IT206

-Topic is **Optical Character Recognition of Kannada digits using KNN**
+3. Amogh B Shetty 201IT108

+The project uses KNN to guess the image